openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 own.
 The process has manual operations performed by the customer that are inconsistent across layered product operators.

 This enhancement seeks to bring a unified set of standards and tooling to the process of enabling an operator to access cloud provider resources using TAT, and improve the UX for consumers of these operators.

-#### Tech Preview -> GA

 ## Motivation